Undergraduate Programs

 Second PHYS 230 & 232 PHYS 240 & 242

-• Students who want a more rigorous math background may choose MATH 325 & 376 instead of MATH 245.
-MATH 325 is offered in both fall and spring semesters; MATH 376 is only offered in fall, and may be taken concurrently with PHYS 330, 385.
-The units for MATH 376 replace the units for MATH 245 in the degree, and the units for MATH 325 can go toward electives in physics & astronomy.
-Note that students who take MATH 325 & 376 will only need ONE more math class to complete the Minor in Mathematics!
+• Students who want a more rigorous math background may choose MATH 225 & 376 instead of MATH 245.
+MATH 225 is offered in both fall and spring semesters; MATH 376 is only offered in fall and may be taken concurrently with PHYS 330, 385.
+The units for MATH 376 replace the units for MATH 245 in the degree, and the units for MATH 225 can go toward electives in physics & astronomy.
+Students who take MATH 225 & 376 will only need ONE more math class to complete the Minor in Mathematics.
+If you take MATH 309 instead of CSC 309, that completes the Minor in Mathematics with no additional classes.

-• ASTR 470 is typically offered every other year, usually in spring of odd years.
+• ASTR 470 is offered every other year, usually in the spring of odd years.

-• Senior Project (ASTR 697) often takes more than one semester; students are strongly encouraged to speak with potential project advisors in spring of third year, and to start as soon as possible in fall of final year; units can be taken in fall or spring.
+• Senior Project (ASTR 697) often takes more than one semester; students are strongly encouraged to speak with potential project advisors in the spring of the third year, and to start as soon as possible in the fall of the final year; units can be taken in fall or spring.

 Bachelor of Science in Physics for Teaching